Bhangra (music): United Kingdom

+A BBC Four documentary Pump Up The Bhangra was broadcast in August 2018.
+Presented by Bobby Friction, it documented the cultural history and impact of bhangra in Britain.

 Canada and the United States

 Punjabi immigrants have encouraged the growth of Punjabi folk music in the Western hemisphere rather than bhangra music.
 The bhangra industry has grown in North America much less than in the United Kingdom.

-North American (non bhangra) folk artists such as Manmohan Waris, Jazzy Bains, Kamal Heer, Harbhajan Mann, Sarabjit Cheema, and Debi Makhsoospuri have emerged and the remix market has grown.
+North American (non bhangra) folk artists such as Manmohan Waris, Jazzy B, Kamal Heer, Harbhajan Mann, Sarabjit Cheema, and Debi Makhsoospuri have emerged and the remix market has grown.

 In 2001, Punjabi folk, and its hip-hop form, folkhop, began to exert an influence over US R&B music, when Missy Elliott released the folkhop-influenced song "Get Ur Freak On".
 In 2003, a version of Panjabi MC's "Mundian To Bach Ke" ("Beware of the Boys") featured U.S. rapper Jay-Z. Additionally, American rapper Pras of The Fugees recorded tracks with British alternative bhangra band Swami.
 American singer and actress Selena Gomez released her bhangra-influenced single "Come & Get It" from her first solo album Stars Dance in 2013.